This piece is one in a chronological series.

 “Skin.
 Intact.
 Keratinized.”
 I look at her feet.
 The layers of hypodermis slowly closing over layers of pulsing fat, then the collagen fibres of the dermis braiding together, then epidermis, skin growing, layer by layer, knitting together, keratinizing slowly.

 The snake around Memory’s belly rises, and looks at me, eyes narrowed, tongue flipping like a finger, hissing against the wind.
 Memory takes a single step forward toward the roses.

 “How can you move without your soul?”
-She responds, like a child, mocking, meh meh meh meh meh.
+She responds, like a child, her tone is meh meh meh mocking.
 But her words wrap gently around my throat like a lover’s caress.
 Tender enough to turn my laughter into a small olive pit, green and growing in my larynx.
 Her scorpion tail runs along my lower lip, and I am very still.